fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADExtensionProperty.md

 9bf6f631-e6a6-41d1-b0a3-777f2acea2d1 extension_ed192e9284d44baf997d1e190a81f28e_extension_4A3UwDDC {User}
 ```

-Note: Specifying the IsSyncedFromOnPremises parameter will return only extension properties that have been synced from on-premises
+This command gets extension properties that have been synced from on-premises Azure AD.

 ## PARAMETERS

 ### -IsSyncedFromOnPremises
+Specifies whether this cmdlet gets extension properties that are synced or not synced.
-true to specify that only extension properties that are synced from the on-premises directory should be returned; false to specify that only extension properties that are not synced from the on-premises directory should be returned.
+- $True.
+Get extension properties that are synced from the on-premises Azure AD.
+- $False.
+Get extension properties that are not synced from the on-premises Azure AD.
-If the parameter is omitted then all extension properties (both synced and non-synced) are returned.
+- No value.
+Get all extension properties.

 ```yaml
 Type: Nullable`1[Boolean]